Lululemon (LULU)

 EPS and free cash flow tell us whether a company was profitable while growing its revenue.
 But was it capital-efficient?
 Enter ROIC, a metric showing how much operating profit a company generates relative to the money it has raised (debt and equity).

-There are multiple reasons why we think Lululemon is an elite consumer retail company.
-First of all, the company’s revenue growth was good over the last three years.
-And while its projected EPS for the next year is lacking, its marvelous same-store sales growth is on another level.
-On top of that, Lululemon’s new store openings have increased its brand equity.
+Lululemon is a rock-solid business worth owning.
+For starters, its revenue growth was good over the last three years.
+And while its projected EPS for the next year is lacking, its new store openings have increased its brand equity.
+On top of that, Lululemon’s admirable gross margins are a wonderful starting point for the overall profitability of the business.

-Lululemon’s P/E ratio based on the next 12 months is 13.9x.
-Looking at the consumer retail space today, Lululemon’s qualities as one of the best businesses really stand out, and we like it at this price.
+Lululemon’s P/E ratio based on the next 12 months is 15.4x.
+Looking at the consumer retail landscape today, Lululemon’s fundamentals really stand out, and we like it at this price.

-Wall Street analysts have a consensus one-year price target of $193.54 on the company (compared to the current share price of $178.80), implying they see 8.2% upside in buying Lululemon in the short term.
+Wall Street analysts have a consensus one-year price target of $190.19 on the company (compared to the current share price of $207.01).